BrunoVieira005/BrunoVieira005/README.md

 ## Hi! 👋

-I'm Bruno, 18 years old, and I am studying **Systems Analysis and Development** at SENAI, currently in my second semester.
+I'm Bruno, 19 years old, and I am studying **Systems Analysis and Development** at SENAI, currently in my third semester.
 I'm passionate about technology and love creating projects that solve real-world problems.
 I'm focused on expanding my knowledge in full-stack development and improving my skills in backend technologies.

 ## 🛠 Tech Stack: